jfbrennan/m-/README.md

 Many changes to come.
 Some components have been changed to take advantage of Enhance features.
 For instance M- uses many element styles (i.e. button).
-This version uses a custom element wrapper for many of those (i.e. `<m-button>`), but because Enhance expands the element you don't need to author the button inside m-button.
+This version uses a custom element wrapper for many of those (i.e. `<e-button>`), but because Enhance expands the element you don't need to author the button inside e-button.

 ## Usage
 To use the components first install the package: